-Apart from the climate, the two most-used variables used in modelling annual WD variations are ring width and ring (cambial) age.
+Apart from the climate, the two foremost used variables used to model annual WD variations are ring width and ring (cambial) age.
 The relation between WD and radial growth was strong in our study and probably dominant in Norway spruce but may not be so for other species.
-In beech, for example, the relation between ring width and WD was shown to be weak (Bouriaud et al., 2004) and there was no clear trend in WD related to the age either.
+In beech, for example, the relation between ring width and WD was shown to be weak (Bouriaud et al., 2004) and there was no clear trend in WD related to the age neither.
 Several studies reported a lack of significant correlations between ring width and WD for Norway spruce (e.g. Dutilleul et al., 1998).
 The relative stability in annual WD values is not calling for a correction of the biomass increment in such situation.
 It is probable that variations in WD would affect the estimation of biomass increment in species for which a relationship with ring width was already observed such oaks (Zhang et al., 1993; Bergès et al., 2008) or larch (Karlman et al., 2005).
 The contribution to the error in the prediction of biomass production is however likely to be important.

 Conversely to ring width, ring age was found to be only slightly influent on the annual wood density in Norway spruce.
-Ring age is often considered in density models for representing the age trend or for the variations observed near the pith - the juvenile versus mature wood transition (e.g. Franceschini et al., 2010).
+Ring age is often considered in density models for representing the age trend or for the variations observed near the pith -the juvenile versus mature wood transition (e.g. Franceschini et al., 2010).
 WD in Norway spruce has been shown to present an age-dependent trend from pith to bark (Dutilleul et al., 1998; Hylen, 1999; Mäkinen et al., 2002), apart from the juvenile wood effect.
 In our study, the juvenile effect was not included for simplicity (series were pruned to exclude the first 3 years) but also because rings near pith anyway are often missing when working with increment cores.
-Part of the age effect can be absorbed by the irregular ringwidth variations exhibited by trees growing in stands where thinnings induce successive episodes of growth surge.
+Part of the age effect can be absorbed by the irregular ring width variations exhibited by trees growing in stands where thinnings induce successive episodes of growth surge.

-Wood density should not be mistaken for stem-specific gravity (Williamson et al., 2010).
+Wood density should not be mistaken for stem specific gravity (Williamson et al., 2010).
 Bark has a different mass to volume ratio than wood.
 The contribution of bark to the annual increment is however negligible.
-The calculated approximation confirms that the variations in specific gravity are proportional to that of wood density.
-Variations in ring width and WD at upper stem positions were however documented for different species (Bouriaud et al., 2005; Repola, 2006; van der Maaten-Theunissen and Bouriaud, 2012).
-These variations were mostly in the sense of a lesser reduction in growth of upper stem parts during years of limited growth.
-Altogether with the WD density effect, these effects show that the reaction of trees to unfavourable climate conditions is exacerbated or overestimated by the breast-height radial growth.
+The approximation made consist in stating that the variations in specific gravity are proportional to that of wood density.
+Variations in ring width and WD at upper stem positions were however documented for different species (Bouriaud et al., 2005; Repola, 2006; Van der Maaten-